Transaction Control Statements

 With this setting, transactions are never automatically started.
 All transactions must be explicitly started by executing the START statement.

-Any update operation (INSERT, UPDATE or DELETE) involving a table in a databank with the TRANS or LOG option must occur within a transaction.
+Any update operation (insert, update, delete) involving a table in a databank with the TRANS or LOG option must occur within a transaction.
 An error will be raised if such an update is attempted without first starting a transaction.

 All the statements issued after the START statement and before the transaction is concluded are grouped together within that single transaction.